jhutchings1/Create-ActionsPRs/README.md

 2. Open powershell and navigate to the directory you cloned this into
 3. Rename the file called `.env-example` to `.env` and add a [GitHub token](https://github.com/settings/tokens) with the `repo` scope.
 If your organization requires SSO, authorize the token for SSO.
 4. Confirm that the `workflows` directory has all of the workflow files you want in it; the CodeQL workflow file is already included in this repo
+5. If running on Windows, ensure that your `ExecutionPolicy` is set to allow you to run scripts  by opening Powershell as an admin and running `Set-ExecutionPolicy Bypass`
-5. Run `Import-Module ./Create-ActionsPRs.ps1` to install the script.
+6. Run `Import-Module ./Create-ActionsPRs.ps1` to install the script.
-6. Run `CreatePullRequestsForCodeQLLanguages -Organization orgname` with the organization you want to target instead of orgname.
+7. Run `CreatePullRequestsForCodeQLLanguages -Organization orgname` with the organization you want to target instead of orgname.
 You may optionally override the commit message or PR body by adding `-CommitMessage` or `-PRBody` as appropriate.